(Melissa Conner - 34)

 "You're not Superman," Davie told him sternly.
 "Not everything can be handled by you!
 If you don't start thinking about the consequences of what you are doing, then you will never be one of the High Races."

 Kyle looked at Davie in shock.
-The blonde had never been this blunt with him before.
+The blond had never been this blunt with him before.
 Kyle was about to say something, when Tyler cut him off by grabbing his hand.

 "He's right, Kyle," Tyler said sadly.
 "We can't fix everything."